Educational Impact

 High-quality online training modules for secondary teachers about how to support struggling readers.

-Eight online quality-assured training modules will be released in Semester 2 (2024), aiming to upskill the literacy knowledge and classroom practices of in-service secondary teachers and provide schools with specific, practical guidance about how to help older struggling students catch up.
-This on-demand professional learning package for individual teachers or professional learning groups will provide an overview of adolescent literacy and why some students have difficulty with reading so educators can enhance their ability to address the diverse needs of older struggling readers.
+A series of modules was released in Semester 2 (2024), designed to upskill the literacy knowledge and classroom practices of in-service secondary teachers and provide schools with specific, practical guidance about how to help older struggling students catch up.

 Come and join me at the next event, and mingle with like-minded educators.
 I will be attending and presenting at most events listed below.